 Adult: 19yrs+ (Location: Vancouver)*

-- Have an autism diagnosis, and an active CAN Membership
+- Have an active CAN Membership

 - Commit to attend session on a weekly basis for the duration of the program (6 months) – See Attendance Policy